 Hannah Godsey, Youth Goodwill Ambassador

 Hannah Godsey '15 took courses in international relations at Aalborg University in Denmark, exploring options for later pursuing her master's degree there and taking free Danish language classes offered by the government.

 Godsey's interest in international relations pushed her to study abroad, but also to join the Youth Goodwill Ambassador program.
 "Working here with so many different types of people from all over the world, it definitely changes your perspective on various aspects of life," she said.

-Dr. Joshua Rubongoya has been on sabbatical in his native Uganda.
-One of his talks there was covered by the leading English TV news channel, NTV.
+When Dr. Joshua Rubongoya was on sabbatical in his native Uganda, one of his talks there was covered by the leading English TV news channel, NTV.
 In this story from NTV, Roanoke's professor of political science, discusses the need for term limits in Uganda and the limitations of the current political system in Uganda.